2021 Chilean general election: Summary of candidates

 Below is the list of candidacies for president accepted by the Electoral Service on 27 August 2021.
-Boric's and Sichel's candidacies were automatically accepted after they were proclaimed the winner of their respective primaries by the Election Court.
+Boric's and Sichel's candidacies were automatically accepted after they were proclaimed the winner of their respective primaries by the Election Certification Tribunal.

 Apruebo Dignidad

 The Apruebo Dignidad coalition decided its presidential candidate in the publicly-funded primaries held nationwide on 18 July 2021, won by lawmaker Gabriel Boric with 60% of the vote.

 On 17 March 2021, Boric's party, Social Convergence, proclaimed him as its presidential candidate.
 The Commons Party's leadership also announced on 17 March 2021 that it would propose Boric as its presidential candidate in a meeting of the party's leadership the following Saturday.
 On 23 March 2021, Democratic Revolution, the coalition's largest party, proclaimed Boric as its presidential candidate.
 On 29 May 2021, the Common Force movement gave its support to Boric, after he beat Marcelo Díaz in a plebiscite held on May 27–28.
 On 17 August 2021, the Acción Humanista movement proclaimed him as its candidate.